HalftimeHarry/Fli-Light/README.md

 You can add a verification step in the user interface where users with appropriate permissions can review and confirm the entered scores.
 This verification step can be a separate page or section where scorers or other authorized users can review and make corrections if necessary.
 Once all the scores are verified, you can mark the scores as final.

+## Real-time Set-up Scorers:

+Very important to HARDCODE only the uuid in the EnterScoreForm.svelte simply do this 6 times run a differant uuid but it needs to be assigned or referenced to the row in the scores table.
+This system if done correctly we shlould end up with a result and historical data with only 1 row per group on average 6 groups per round.